-As of September 30, 2020, we had a historical net tangible book deficit of \$ million, or \$ per share of common stock.
-Our historical net tangible book deficit per share represents the amount of our total tangible assets less total liabilities and convertible preferred stock, divided by the total number of shares of common stock outstanding at September 30, 2020.
+As of September 30, 2020, we had a historical net tangible book deficit of \$66.7 million, or \$(31.41) per share of Class A common stock.
+Our historical net tangible book deficit per share represents the amount of our total tangible assets less deferred offering costs, total liabilities and convertible preferred stock, divided by the total number of shares of Class A common stock outstanding at September 30, 2020.

-After giving effect to the conversion of all outstanding shares of our convertible preferred stock as of September 30, 2020 into shares of our common stock and shares of Series 1 convertible preferred stock and the related reclassification of the carrying value of the outstanding convertible preferred stock to permanent equity in connection with the completion of this offering, our pro forma net tangible book value as of September 30, 2020 is \$ million, or \$ per share of our common stock.
+After giving effect to (1) the issuance of 4,859,897 shares of our Series F-1 convertible preferred stock and 9,958,539 shares of our Series F-2 convertible preferred stock from October to November 2020, (2) the reclassification and renaming of all outstanding shares of Class A common stock into common stock and cancellation of our Class B common stock pursuant to our Seventh Amended and Restated Certificate of Incorporation in October 2020, and (3) the conversion of all outstanding shares of our convertible preferred stock as of September 30, 2020 and our Series F-1 convertible preferred stock and Series F-2 convertible preferred stock issued from October to November 2020 into 7,555,432 shares of our common stock and 29,863,674 shares of Series 1 convertible preferred stock and the related reclassification of the carrying value of our outstanding convertible preferred stock converted to our common stock as permanent equity in connection with the completion of this offering, our pro forma net tangible book value as of September 30, 2020 is \$0.9 million, or \$0.09 per share of our common stock.

-After giving further effect to the sale of shares of common stock that we are offering at the initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 is \$ million, or approximately \$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$ per share to new investors participating in this offering.
+After giving further effect to the sale of 11,500,000 shares of common stock that we are offering at the initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2020 is \$158.9 million, or approximately \$7.50 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$7.41 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$7.50 per share to new investors participating in this offering.